 Stirring public debate, illuminating complex issues for readers through investigative journalism and holding the institutions of power to account have always been at the core of quality journalism.
 They must be the cornerstones of a future society and a dynamic democracy.

 The European Press Prize reflects these aspirations.
 They are the initiative not just of media companies in one country or one commercial situation.
 They come from one of the most powerful forms of media ownership, which must, at root, count quality and public service as part of its challenge.

 Seven foundations, all with strong media connections, have come together to start these awards – open to entries from all 47 countries of Europe as defined by Council of Europe membership.
 Their aim is simple: to salute and encourage journalism of the highest quality wherever it can be found in our continent.
 If journalism matters, then excellence matters.
 We hope to make these awards symbols for journalists and their readers right across the continent – and to show that the role of journalism itself is vital in informing healthy societies and helping nation to speak fruitfully to nation.

 • The Foundation for Democracy and Media (The Netherlands)

 • The Veronica Association (The Netherlands)

 • The Jyllands-Posten Foundation (Denmark)

 • The Politiken Foundation (Denmark)

-• The Media Development Loan Fund (Czech Republic)
+• The Media Development Investment Fund (Czech Republic)